isomerpages/govtech-stp/_start-here/Checklist for non fully vaccinated aged 13 and above.md

 <div style="padding:10px 10px 10px 10px; margin-bottom:0px; line-height:1.35; background-color:#d5d5d5; font-size:18px;" id="1D">
 &#9634; &nbsp;&nbsp;<b>C) SG Arrival Card with electronic Health Declaration </b></div>
 <div style="padding:10px 10px 5px 10px; margin-bottom:10px; line-height:1.35; background-color:#f8f8f8; font-size:18px;">
-<p style="font-size:18px; margin-top: 10px; margin-bottom:20px; line-height:1.35;">All travellers including Singapore Citizens and PRs must complete the <a href="https://eservices.ica.gov.sg/sgarrivalcard/" target="_blank">SG Arrival Card (SGAC) with electronic Health declaration</a> <b>within 3 days before arrival</b>.
-You are strongly encouraged to <b>complete the declaration before departure</b> as upon completion of your declaration, you will receive an email acknowledgement which you can use for smoother preboarding and immigration clearance.</p>
+<p style="font-size:18px; margin-top: 10px; margin-bottom:20px; line-height:1.35;">Complete your <a href="https://eservices.ica.gov.sg/sgarrivalcard/" target="_blank">SG Arrival Card (SGAC)</a> <b>within 3 days before arrival</b>.
+This is applicable to all travellers, including Singapore Citizens and Permanent Residents.
+Upon the completion of your SGAC submission, you will receive an email acknowledgement which you can present for smoother pre-boarding and immigration checks.</p>
 <p style="font-size:18px; margin-top: 10px; margin-bottom:20px; line-height:1.35;">Defer your travels if you have experienced the onset of any COVID-19 symptoms in the last 7 days before departure.
 This may include fever, cough, runny nose, sore throat, loss of taste or smell.</p>
 </div>